jhu-ep-coursera/fullstack-course1-module3/Assignments/Lesson03-Assignment01-HTTP-Client/README.md

 0. Sign up for a Food 2 Fork account at `http://food2fork.com/about/api`.
 The free plan will give you 500 requests per day.
 When you sign up, you will need to use an "API Key" available on your "API Admin" page.

+    * define an environment variable (FOOD2FORK_KEY) to store your API Key

 1. Download and extract the starter set of boostrap files from (URL).

     ```shell